DataStax-Examples/cassandra-reactive-demo/README.md

-# Reactive Programming with Apache Cassandra Demo
+# Reactive Programming with Apache Cassandra™ Demo

 Full demo application that interacts with Apache Cassandra using the Java DataStax driver, reactive programming and the [Spring Framework](https://spring.io/).